Research Groups

 Group leaders: Helen Dacre, Keith Shine, Paul Williams

 The Aviation Met group aims to bring together all aspects of research related to aviation within the Meteorology Department.
-The group meets regularly each term to exchange knowledge.
+The group meets regularly each semester to exchange knowledge.
 We welcome external visitors from the aviation industry to discuss current research and potential collaboration opportunities.

 Research Divisions: Climate, Weather, Earth Observation and Space